getdokan/dokan-app-build-script/README.md

 **Android:**

 In two steps you can generate an [Android App Bundle](https://developer.android.com/guide/app-bundle).
-This is the new way of uploading android apps to Google Play Store At first run `config-android`
+This is the new way of uploading android apps to Google Play Store.
+At first run `config-android`

 It will list the parameters that are needed to be supplied with the command.
 The list is self explanatory and all the parameters are required.